fedonev/lambda-params-secrets/README.md

 npm install --save lambda-params-secrets
 ```

+The main `Client` class itself has zero dependencies.
+The package has dependencies on the AWS JS SDK v3 clients `@aws-sdk/client-secrets-manager` and `@aws-sdk/client-ssm` for their Typescript type definitions only.

 ### Usage

 Instantiate a Client in your Lambda function handler.
 Call the Client's methods to get values: